OPUM-LABS/PSFilenameCleaner/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+(It goes without saying that you must also have the necessary rights to the files to rename them)
+### GUI-Mode
 - Open PSFilenameCleaner.ps1 (right-click "Run with PowerShell") or PSFilenameCleaner.exe
 - Select your file(s) or directory that cointains your files you want to "clean"
 - Set your filter based on the ASCII-Table (mouseover to show the table)